-As Saint Mary’s Regional Medical Center introduces their new digital mammography equipment, women in the River Valley are making it a point to take responsibility for their own breast health and that of their loved ones.
+As Saint Mary’s Regional Health System introduces their new digital mammography equipment, women in the River Valley are making it a point to take responsibility for their own breast health and that of their loved ones.

 For the past 10 years, Patricia Weisenbach and her mother, Martha Morrell, both of Centerville have been accountability partners when it comes to getting their yearly mammograms, and they do so by making it a mother/daughter day.
 They begin with their health screening, and the rest of the day is spent shopping at local businesses and dining at their favorite restaurant.

 In the past few years, Patricia has encouraged her older sisters, Sherry Morrell and April Garner, to join in the tradition, and it truly has become a family affair.

 “I always put my mammogram off,” explained April, “that is until one year, my sister and mom made the appointment for me.”
 April has been apart of the family tradition ever since.

 This custom that began a decade ago is one that Martha credits to her mother.
 “After performing a self examination, my mom discovered a lump.
 She quickly made an appointment with her doctor, and at the age of 75, she was diagnosed with a very aggressive type of breast cancer.
 According to her physician, if they had not caught the cancer when they did, we would have lost her.
 That is the reason we go on a yearly basis.
 The thought of losing a loved one really scared us.”

 Ken Dilday, Saint Mary’s Director of Imaging, urges patients not to be hesitant about scheduling mammograms.
 “Studies have shown that regular breast exams, mammograms and early diagnosis lead to faster intervention and overall better health in both women and men.
 And yes, men can develop breast cancer,” he adds.
 “So, be accountable to those you love, and insist they seek the best breast health care available.”